 Enterprise Funds account for City activities, which operates as public enterprises.
 Revenues come from fees charged to programs, customers or other department users.
-Enterprise funds, which provide for sewer and water services are proprietary funds.
+Enterprise funds, which provide for utility services are proprietary funds.
 So are internal service funds, which fund programs that provide services to other city departments, such as Equipment (which functions as an internal "rental agency" to City Departments).
-Proprietary revenue fees and charges are generally established at a level that will recover the costs to provide that service for the current fiscal year plus amounts to be set-aside in reserve for replacements.
-The City currently has a sewer enterprise fund, which represents separate business activities of the City.
 The sewers protect public health and preserve water quality through the collection, treatment and disposal of the community's wastewater and wastewater solids.